Thank you for submitting your abstract!

 - Is the abstract written clearly and organized well?

+All poster presentations are accepted.
 As a reminder, posters must be sent to the DMU print shop by Tuesday, July 16 by 3 pm.
 Download the print shop order form.

 For Des Moines University faculty or student research involving humans or animals, please provide the Institutional Review Board (IRB) or Institutional Animal Care and Use Committee (IACUC) ID number under which this research project was carried.
 If an ID was not assigned please explain: